CBlagden/Slackbot/README.md

 # Slackbot
-webbot to crawl slack and make messages
+Webbot to crawl Slack and make messages
-To run install
-slacker
-markovify
-chatterbot (optional)